-Product from the reaction at step 1 is sodium bicarbonate and ammonium chloride.
+The product from the reaction at step 1 is sodium bicarbonate and ammonium chloride.
 At room temperature, both compounds are soluble.
-However, at temperature below room temperature ammonium chloride is more soluble than sodium bicarbonate, which makes it easier to extract the crystal out of the solution.
+However, at a temperature below room temperature ammonium chloride is more soluble than sodium bicarbonate, which makes it easier to extract the crystal out of the solution.
 Another method of extracting sodium bicarbonate from ammonium chloride is by reacting calcium hydroxide with ammonium chloride.
-Products from this process are ammonia gas, water vapor, and calcium chloride in liquid phase.
+Products from this process are ammonia gas, water vapor, and calcium chloride in the liquid phase.

 In the food industry, sodium bicarbonate is commonly used as a starter.
 Sodium bicarbonate reacts with a small amount of acid, such as vinegar or buttermilk, because it forms bubbles that will make the dough in the dough soft and bright.
 The mixture of sodium bicarbonate and acid can be used as a rising agent as a yeast substitute.
 Another use of sodium bicarbonate is to produce effervescent salt and beverages.

 One of the most prominent uses of sodium bicarbonate is the treatment of wool and silk fabrics.
 In the textile industry, sodium bicarbonate is used in the dyeing and leather industries.
 Sodium bicarbonate is widely used in the textile industry for dyeing and printing operations.
 The leather industry also uses sodium bicarbonate as a neutralizing agent in the tanning process.